MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux.md

 # Microsoft R Server on a Linux Virtual Machine on Azure

-Microsoft offers a Linux virtual machine (VM) on Azure that includes a preconfigured instance of [Microsoft R Server 2016 for Linux](https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server).
+Microsoft offers a Linux virtual machine (VM) on Azure that includes a preconfigured instance of [Microsoft R Server 8.0.5 for Linux](https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server).

-This VM has Microsoft R Server 2016 (version 8.0.5) on CentOS version 6.8.
+This VM has Microsoft R Server 8.0.5 on CentOS version 6.8.
 As part of Microsoft R Server, this VM also includes a preinstalled instance of [DeployR Enterprise](deployr-about.md) for deploying R analytics inside applications and backend systems.

 ## Provision the R Server Virtual Machine